What is a linear regression analysis?

 Interpretation of the results

 This table shows that 75.4% of the variation in weight can be determined by height, age and sex.
-The model estimates an average of 6.587 when predicting the weight of a person.
-The regression equation results in
+When predicting a person's weight, the model is wrong by an average of 6.587 which is the standard error.

 Weight = 47,379 · Height + 0,297 · Age + 8,922 · is_male -24.41